Annguyen0410/CatMouseGame-New/README.md

 # CatMouseGame

-Every file that we coded described is here.
+### How to run the game locally
+Make sure you have Git, Node and NPM installed.
+Then, clone this repo to your PC using a terminal.
+In your terminal, go to the game files and in the main folder run
+`npm start`

+Then go to 127.0.0.1:3030 to play your game in your web browser.
+Leave the terminal open while you play the game.

 Quick review: HTML generates the content on each webpage.
 CSS controls the UI on each webpage.
 Javascript is like the brain and controls how the game actually works.

 ### database.js